 - Develop and implement a jurisdictionwide strategy to combat the greatest challenge areas in child and youth sex and labor trafficking within the state or tribe.
-This strategy will also include developing a systematic method to screen for victimization across entities; developing protocols and procedures to ensure child and youth victims receive appropriate services, including relevant and linguistically appropriate referrals and/or services; delivering staff training to implement and sustain the strategy jurisdictionwide; and strengthening data collection across multiple systems of care that work with and provide services to youth.
-Examples of possible program deliverables include: - A statewide or tribal jurisdictionwide strategy or action plan.
-This strategy must be finalized and approved by OVC or enacted within the first year of the program start date. - A statewide or tribal jurisdiction program focused on providing appropriate housing to child and youth victims of trafficking, with a particular focus on the needs of youth transitioning out of care. - A dedicated law enforcement or prosecutorial unit to proactively investigate and prosecute cases of human trafficking involving children and youth in identified high-risk areas. - Screening tools to improve the identification of human trafficking and enhance access to services for children and youth. - A plan to deliver relevant and linguistically appropriate services or convene a formal network of specific organizations that provide tailored and unique services to children and youth. - A unified strategy to provide training to professionals throughout the jurisdiction, including, but not limited to, law enforcement officers, first responders, victim service providers, health care officials, child welfare officials, juvenile justice personnel, prosecutors, and judicial personnel, and other relevant organizations.
-For more information about what should be included in the Training Plan, please refer to page 31. - Develop, enhance, and coordinate programs and activities geared toward improving outcomes for child and youth victims of sex and labor trafficking. - Example deliverable: States or tribes should establish a program coordinator role to oversee program implementation and ensure coordination of antitrafficking efforts in the state or tribal jurisdiction. - Conduct data collection and action research activities to determine if the program is meeting stated goals and objectives.
-A minimum of 2 percent of the total project budget, including match funds, must be dedicated to action research activities. - Applicants must submit a logic model that outlines the target problem(s) and specific goals, objectives, and outcomes that can be addressed with the help of grant funds through this program.
+The strategy should be supported by the baseline data provided in the application and must be finalized by the grantee and approved by OVC and implemented within the first year of the project start date.
+The strategy should include developing protocols and procedures to ensure child and youth victims receive appropriate services, including developmentally, sex-appropriate, and/or linguistically tailored referrals and/or services; delivering staff training to implement and sustain the strategy jurisdictionwide; and strengthening data collection across multiple systems of care that work with and provide services to youth.
+Examples of possible approaches include: - Implementation of a statewide or tribal jurisdiction program focused on providing appropriate housing to child and youth victims of trafficking, with a particular focus on the needs of youth transitioning out of care. - Implementation of a dedicated law enforcement or prosecutorial unit to proactively investigate and prosecute cases of human trafficking involving children and youth in identified high-risk areas. - Creation of "navigator" positions to assist child and youth victims and their supportive family in accessing needed services across systems. - Inclusion of human trafficking expertise in existing state or tribal jurisdiction multidisciplinary teams, such as Family Justice Centers, Community Health Centers, and Child Advocacy Centers. - Creation and/or implementation of trauma-informed screening tools, to improve the identification of human trafficking and enhance access to services for children and youth.
+Applicants may propose to screen vulnerable minors and subsequently provide comprehensive legal and/or social services to these minors, including those seeking immigration relief, or those at risk of being forced into sex and/or labor trafficking. - Development of a plan and activities that support the state or tribe in implementation of the Preventing Sex Trafficking and Strengthening Families Act of 2014. - Development, enhancement, and coordination of programs and activities geared toward improving outcomes for child and youth victims of sex and/or labor trafficking.
+Applicants should establish a program coordinator role to oversee program implementation within the state or tribe and ensure coordination of anti-trafficking efforts in the jurisdiction. - Conduct data collection and action research activities to determine if the program is meeting stated goals and objectives.
+See, for example, OVC's Fact Sheet on Action Research.
+A minimum of 2 percent of the total project budget, including match funds, must be dedicated to action research activities. - Develop a unified strategy to provide training to professionals throughout the jurisdiction, including, but not limited to, law enforcement officers, first responders, victim service providers, health care professionals, child welfare officials, juvenile justice personnel, prosecutors, judicial personnel, and other relevant organizations.
+For more information about what should be included in the Training Plan, please refer to page 32.